TBS-EACPD/infobase/docs/first-time-dev-info.md

   * One for a webpack/etc build (`IB_base_watch`)
   * One for a build script, e.g. `IB_q_both` (running on watch, but regularly checked for linter warnings and webpack errors)
   * One for active use with git, npm, grep, etc.
 * Use VS Code, install the Prettier extension.
 This will reformat your code on save.
-Note that non-Prettier compliant code will fail in CI
+Note that prior to each push, prettier will run automatically and warn you if there are non-prettier compliant files
 * Use Chrome for prototyping; the Chrome dev tools are still the most friendly option
   * Disable cacheing: open a dev tools window, in the "Network" tab check the "Disable cache" option
 * Testing in IE (still a significant target platform) and on mobile (sees limited use, but that's probably because we don't give it enough care in the first place)